Chiropractic for Workers Comp Injuries | Infographic

 What Is Workers’ Comp Chiropractic Care?

-Chiropractic care is a type of alternative medicine that is mostly focused on the diagnosis and treatment of mechanical disorders affecting the musculoskeletal system, particularly the spine.
+Chiropractors practice a type of alternative medicine primarily focused on diagnosing and treating mechanical disorders of the musculoskeletal system, especially the spine.
 Chiropractors are different from doctors because they do not perform surgical interventions.
-Also, in most jurisdictions, chiropractors are not permitted to prescribe patients medication, while doctors are permitted to write prescriptions.
+Most jurisdictions prohibit chiropractors from prescribing medication, a practice permitted for medical doctors.

-Chiropractic care is considered a healing art like massage and acupuncture; it provides a nonsurgical way to receive effective treatment for your injuries and recover without relying on medications.
+Think of chiropractic care as a healing art, similar to massage and acupuncture, offering a non-surgical, medication-free path to recovery..
 The main medical service offered by workers’ comp chiropractors is spinal manipulation.
 However, there are other medical services that fall under the category of workers’ comp chiropractic care as well.

 Can I See a Chiropractor While Receiving Workers’ Compensation?